ember-learn/guides-source/guides/release/reference/accessibility-guide.md

 The purpose of this guide is to give every Ember developer a starting point for making your Ember application minimally accessible.
-As accessibility can be a complex issue, it should be noted that this guide only covers a some of the basics, and should not be considered a comprehensive guide.
+As accessibility can be a complex issue, it should be noted that this guide only covers some of the basics, and should not be considered a comprehensive guide.
 A good place to start is [Introduction to Web Accessibility](https://www.w3.org/WAI/fundamentals/accessibility-intro/) provided by the Web Accessibility Initiative (WAI).

 ## Ember Application Configuration